opennextjs/opennextjs-aws/README.md

 This requires the CloudFront distribution to have the behavior `/favicon.ico`, and set the S3 bucket as the origin.
 However, CloudFront has a [default limit of 25 behaviors per distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-web-distributions).
 It is not a scalable solution to create 1 behavior per file.

-To workaround the issue, requests to `public/` files are handled by the cache all behavior `/*`.
+To work around the issue, requests to `public/` files are handled by the cache all behavior `/*`.
 The behavior sends the request to the server function first.
 And if the server fails to handle the request, it will fallback to the S3 bucket.

 This means on cache miss, the request will take slightly longer to process.